ge-flight-analytics/Rems/README.md

 qry <- distinct(qry) # identical with distinct(qry, TRUE)
 # If you want to turn off "distinct", do qry <- distinct(qry, FALSE)
 ```
-Also you can control the number of rows that will be returned.
-The current EMS API is limited to return maximum of 5000 rows.
-Any greater number will be truncated to 5000 rows.
+Optionally you can control the number of rows that will be returned.
+The following code will set the top 5000 rows as your returned data.
 ```r
 qry <- get_top(qry, 5000)
 ```